Hiring Your St. Cloud Couples' Therapy Counselor

 At one point, you liked and loved each other enough to become a couple.
 Perhaps you were married, or even have children together.
 What changed for you or for your partner?
 Have there been underlying issues all along that became more problematic over time?

 What Caused Your Marriage to Suffer?

 What has been getting in the way of living in harmony with each other?
 For most couples, there are many factors involved - with some quite major and some quite minor (but still frustrating).
 You may be painfully aware of many of those difficulties.
+A common difficulty that I address is angry words, outbursts or behaviors through individual anger management therapy.
 Other contributing factors may be hidden from you and your partner but will become apparent within our marriage therapy sessions.